Hibaber/Flat-white-and-Mocha/README.md

 # Flat White & Mocha
-The website shows different specialty coffee shops in Madrid.
+The website renders different specialty coffee shops in Madrid.
-The coffee shops are listed with their name, photo and a rating.
+The coffee shops are listed with their name, photo and a corresponding rating.
 By clicking on each card, you can find the coffee shop description and its location

 ## Authors
 - [@Hiba Berber](https://github.com/Hibaber)
 - [@Laura del Valle](https://github.com/LDVB)

 ## Installation

 #### Install my-project with npm.
 ```bash
   npm install